 When the Internet boom hit in the mid-1990’s, I decided to shift gears and began several years working for an Internet startup company called Firefly.
 I learned on the job at Firefly about networking, html, and computer hardware.
 It was such a fun time to be working in high tech, but eventually I decided I wanted to do something different, something more meaningful.
 While I was working in technology, I enrolled in a graduate program at Tufts University to become a Social Studies teacher.
 I graduated with a Master of Arts in Teaching in 1999 and began working at Westborough High School where I would teach for the next 8 years.

 In addition, in 2002, I married my high school sweetheart, Kerry Dunne (FHS class of 1992), and we started our family in the town that we know and love.
 We purchased our first home, a condo on Union Ave., soon upgraded to a small house on Higgins Road, and ultimately our current home on McAdams Road.
-Kerry is also an educator – for the Weston Public Schools.
-We have two children, one who attends Framingham High School and one who is in 8th grade at Walsh.
+Kerry is also an educator – for the Lexington Public Schools.
+We have two children, one who attends Framingham High School and one who is in 9th grade at Keefe Tech.

 After teaching for 8 years, I was ready for another change and decided to merge my love of technology and education and become a technology integration specialist.
 This is a teacher with technology expertise who can help teachers to bring computers into the classroom to support student engagement, collaboration, and learning.
 I have worked since then in various technology curriculum, teaching, and leadership roles.

 In 2017, I completed a PhD program at the Lynch School of Education at Boston College.
-For the past year, I have been Director of Technology for the Maynard Public Schools.
+For the past two years, I have been Director of Technology for the Maynard Public Schools.
 I have remained active in Framingham politics throughout my adult life, supporting various candidates over the years.
-I was a Town Meeting member for 5 years and I also founded an active and growing Facebook group, Framingham Community and Government Chat, which has over 1900 members.
+I was a Town Meeting member for 5 years and I also founded an active and growing Facebook group, Framingham Community and Government Chat, which has over 2800 members.

-I have been a member of the City Council for three years and am currently Vice-Chair of the Council and Chair of the Finance Subcommittee.
+I have been a member of the City Council for nearly four years and am currently Vice-Chair of the Council and Chair of the Finance Subcommittee.